 In this module you will learn:

-The 5 A’s are a simple, brief way to address tobacco use with your clients
+- The A3C clinical model is a simple, brief way to address tobacco use with your clients.

 1. ASK: Ask about Tobacco Use Every Time